dom1torii/cs2config/README.md

 # Domi's CS2 Config
 This is my fully personalized "modular" cs2 config.
-It can be easily maintained due to its modularity and should fit all the use cases, but its mainly designed to fit my use case.
+It can be easily customized due to its modularity and should fit all the use cases, but its mainly designed to fit my use case.

 ## Install